 The Department of Asian and Asian American Studies fosters excellence and innovation in education and research on issues relating to Asia and Asian Americans.
 The department will offer an interdisciplinary curriculum for the study of Asian languages, cultures and societies, literatures and arts, philosophies and religions, histories and politics, business and economics, and sciences and technologies; their influence on America and the world; the role of global processes in the transformation of Asian societies; and the histories, struggles, and contributions of Asian Americans.
 The department and its affiliated faculty will coordinate efforts to promote high quality research-oriented undergraduate and graduate programs, and to provide the community outreach and service activities commensurate with the overall mission of this public university.

-* The Department of Asian and Asian American Studies is happy to announce its new MA Program in Contemporary Asian Studies.
+The Department of Asian and Asian American Studies is happy to announce its new MA Program in Contemporary Asian and Asian American Studies.
 Applications are now being accepted for admission for the 2015-2016 academic year.
 Please contact Prof. Andrew J. Nicholson for more information.

 * Career Seminar for Japanese/English Bilingual Students on November 12, 2014, 10 am - 5 pm, Wang Center Meeting Room 102 (Walk-in or by appointment).
 Organized by the TOP Group and the Japan Center at Stony Brook.
 Click here for the flyer.

 * Dasan Translation Project: In 2014, the Center for Korean Studies received an initial three-year grant for extensive research and creative interpretation on Old and New Commentaries of the Analect written by an eighteenth-century Korean scholar Cheong Yakyong.
 The translation of Cheong's works with extensive contemporary commentaries by Dr. Hongkyung Kim will be published in five volumes within several years.
 For more information, click here.